manthrinikhitha999/AWS-CLOUD-SERVICES-PROJECTS/CloudWatch/README.md

-YouTube Tutorial: TechWithNikhitha Click to watch on YouTube :
+My YouTube Channel: Where I Document My learning: TechWithNikhitha Click to Watch On YouTube:
 # AWS CloudWatch Practical

 In this project, I practiced working with CloudWatch metrics, alarms, and notifications.